Royal College of Physicians: Fellowship

 Fellows of the Royal College of Physicians (who use the post-nominal FRCP) are elected mostly from the general membership (collegiate or affiliate), but also occasionally from among the members of the more specialised faculties within the Royal Colleges of Physicians, e.g. Occupational Medicine (MFOM), Pharmaceutical Medicine (MFPM), and Forensic and Legal Medicine (MFLM), etc.

 There are also fellows who are elected de jure (usually medical experts from other countries) and honoris causa (dignitaries, members of the Royal Family, etc.).

+Fellowship is an honour conferred by election, recognising senior physicians’ professional achievement and contributions to medicine; it is not obtained by passing a single examination.
+The RCP describes its fellows as senior doctors whose standout contributions are recognised, and notes that fellows have rights such as using the FRCP postnominal and proposing others for fellowship.

+Comparable fellowships are also awarded by other UK Royal Colleges of Physicians (e.g. FRCP(Edin) and FRCP(Glasg)) through their own nomination and eligibility processes.

+Holding an RCP fellowship does not in itself confer a licence to practise; medical registration and licensing in the UK are administered separately by the General Medical Council (GMC) under its eligibility requirements.

 Physicians from the Royal College of Physicians published a series of works containing biographical entries of the fellows called Munk's Roll.

+Censors

+The role of censor was established in the RCP's founding charter in 1518.